 No later than fifty-four (54) days prior to effective date of the CAISO Tariff provisions enabling the Multi-Stage Generating Resource functionality, Scheduling Coordinators shall commence the registration process to register and qualify Generating Units or Dynamic Resource-Specific System Resources as Multi-Stage Generating Resources, or any other change to the fundamental attributes as described below, as of the effective date of the CAISO Tariff provisions for the Multi-Stage Generating Resource functionality.
 The registration process commences with the submission by the responsible Scheduling Coordinator of the completed Multi-Stage Generating Resource registration form and the resource data template for Generating Unit or Dynamic Resource-Specific System Resource, which the CAISO provides as part of the registration process.
 After such submission, the CAISO will coordinate with the responsible Scheduling Coordinator to validate that the resource qualifies as a Multi-Stage Generating Resource, and that all the requisite information has been successfully provided to the CAISO.
 Successful completion of the registration process will occur upon the CAISO’s notification to the responsible Scheduling Coordinator that the resource has been successfully qualified as a Multi-Stage Generating Resource.
 Once the CAISO has provided such notice, the resource will be registered and qualified to participate as a Multi-Stage Generating Resource as of the effective date of the CAISO Tariff provisions enabling the implementation of the Multi-Stage Generating Resource functionality.
 Scheduling Coordinators may register the number of MSG Configurations as are reasonably appropriate for the unit based on the operating characteristics of the unit, which may not, however, exceed a total of ten MSG Configurations and cannot be fewer than two MSG Configurations.
 The resource will be successfully registered and qualified for the requested status and MSG Configuration definitions on the date that the CAISO sends the notification to the responsible Scheduling Coordinator that the resource has been successfully qualified.
 If the CAISO has reason to believe that the resource’s operating and technical characteristics are not consistent with the registered and qualified attributes, the CAISO may request that the Scheduling Coordinator provide additional information necessary to support their registered status and, if appropriate, may require that the resource be registered and qualified more consistent with the resource’s operating and technical characteristics, including the revocation of its status as a Multi-Stage Generating Resource.
 Failure to provide such information may be grounds for revocation of Multi-Generating Resource status.

 As part of the registration process, the Scheduling Coordinators must submit to the CAISO a Transition Matrix, which contains the cost and operating constraints associated with feasible transitions between MSG Configurations.
 The responsible Scheduling Coordinator shall submit for each MSG Configuration a single segment Operational Ramp Rate, and as applicable an Operating Reserves Ramp Rate and Regulating Reserves Ramp Rate.
 The Scheduling Coordinator must establish the default MSG Configuration and its associated Default Resource Adequacy Path that apply to Multi-Stage Generating Resources that are subject to Resource Adequacy must-offer obligations as part of the resource data template provided in the registration process.
-The MSG Configurations and operational characteristics submitted to and accepted by the CAISO during this registration process will be in effect until the sixtieth (60th) day following the effective date of Section 27.8 of the CAISO Tariff, unless modified as specified below.
+The MSG Configurations and operational characteristics submitted to and accepted by the CAISO during this registration process will be in effect until the forty-fourth (44th) day following the effective date of Section 27.8 of the CAISO Tariff, unless modified as specified below.
 Prior to that date, the Scheduling Coordinators may not make the following changes to a Generating Unit’s or Dynamic Resource-Specific System Resource’s attributes, which for the purposes of this Appendix AA are described as the fundamental attributes: